deadbok/project_network/recovery/README.md

 # 2 Overview

-This are the overall steps in recreating the system from scratch.
+This is the overall steps in recreating the system from scratch.
 - Software sources
 - Create virtual machines and install OSs if needed
 - Define the interfaces on each machine and link them together